natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/working_with_dicts.rst

      'Ethernet0/3': {},
      'Loopback0': {'ip': '2.2.2.2/32', 'mtu': '1514'}}

-If you need to add interfaces to the dictionary only when an IP address is assigned to the interface, you need to move the creation of the key with interface name to the moment when the line with IP address is detected (working_with_dict_example_4.py file):
+If you need to add interfaces to dictionary only when an IP address is assigned to interface, you need to move the creation of key with interface name to a moment when line with IP address is detected (working_with_dict_example_4.py file):

 .. code:: python